 Educational expenditure statistics

-The share of public education expenditure for financial aid to households and students ranged from 0.1 % in Greece (2015 data) to 21.6 % in Bulgaria (2016 data).
+The share of public education expenditure used for financial aid to households and students ranged from 0.2 % in Greece (2017 data) to 21.6 % in Bulgaria (2016 data).

-This article presents statistics on education finance in the European Union (EU) based on the UOE data and forms part of an online publication on education and training in the EU.
+This article presents statistics on education finance in the European Union (EU) based on the joint UNESCO/OECD/Eurostat (UOE) data collection and forms part of an online publication on education and training in the EU.
 Expenditure on education may help foster economic growth, enhance productivity, contribute to people’s personal and social development, and help reduce social inequalities.

 This article covers various aspects of education finance, namely different sources of funding (such as funding by the government or by households), as well as education expenditure by educational institutions.
 It covers pre-primary to tertiary levels of education, in other words expenditure on all levels of education except for early childhood educational development (as defined by the International standard classification of education (ISCED) level 01).